timorthi/MonsterInfoBot/README.md

 **4.19.14**
 - Bot no longer replies with duplicate information.
 - Replaced get_comments with comment_stream.
 - Bot will retry connection if connection to Reddit/Kiranico fails.

+**4.20.14**
+Merged pull request by icbat:
+- Fixed regex problem where it doesn't detect 3 word names.
+- Created .gitignore.

+**4.24.14**
+- Reverted back to get_comments from comment_stream as it was interfering with check_scores.
+- Shortened reply for duplicate posts to prevent page bloat.
+- Removed bigmonster.txt dependency; monster list is now initialized in program.

 To Do
 ===============
-- Code is extremely messy, not even close to PEP8 standard.
-Gotta clean it up, but I'll save this for when most of the main features are implemented.
 - Host bot online.
 - Selective information posting (carve/drop): Regex is done.
 Have to work on parsing the page.
 - Update bot comment to include how to summon for carve/drops when feature is done.
-- Remove the need for a text file to store comment IDs.
+- Remove commentid.txt dependency to store processed comments.
+- Possibly ignore invalid @ names and search the rest of the comment for a valid one?
+- Explain why there are two values in certain charts.
+- Add tolerance chart?
+- Add general tips?

 Contributors
 ===============